The Secret Garden (1987 film)

-The Secret Garden is the 1987 Hallmark Hall of Fame made-for-television film adaptation of Frances Hodgson Burnett's 1911 novel The Secret Garden, aired on CBS November 30, 1987 and produced by Rosemont Productions Limited.
+The Secret Garden is the 1987 Hallmark Hall of Fame made-for-television film adaptation loosely based on Frances Hodgson Burnett's 1911 novel The Secret Garden, aired on CBS November 30, 1987 and produced by Rosemont Productions Limited.
 The film stars Gennie James, Barret Oliver, Jadrien Steele, Billie Whitelaw, Michael Hordern, and Sir Derek Jacobi.
 It won a Primetime Emmy Award in 1988 for Outstanding Children's Program.

 Plot

-The story is told as a flashback of the adult Mary (Irina Brook) returning to Misselthwaite Manor after World War I, during which she worked as a nurse in a hospital.
-She looks for the key to the secret garden, but doesn't find it, so she sits down and remembers her childhood.
+The story is told as a flashback of the twenty-year-old Mary Lennox (Irina Brook) returning to Misselthwaite Manor after World War I, during which she worked as a nurse in a hospital.
+She looks for the key to the secret garden, but does not find it, so she sits down and remembers her troubled, lonely girlhood a decade ago.

 The main story begins in colonial India with the young, neglected, and selfish Mary Lennox (Gennie James) waking in the night to find her servants not answering and her parents having a late dinner party.
 The dinner guests discuss a cholera epidemic that is infesting the region, but Mary's vain shallow mother cares only about attending another party.
-Only moments later, Colonel Lennox collapses.
-The following morning, Mary wakes to find her parents dying and all their servants either dead or fled.
-She is discovered by English officers and is soon sent to live with a friend of the family named Mr. Craven (Derek Jacobi), even though the two of them have never before met.
+Only moments later, Colonel Harry Lennox collapses.
+The following morning, Mary wakes to find her neglectful parents dying and all their servants either dead or fled.
+She is discovered by English officers and is soon sent to live with a school friend of her late father's named Mr. Archibald Craven (Derek Jacobi), even though the two of them have met twice.

 Mary is sent to Misselthwaite Manor, an isolated home on the moors of Yorkshire.
 She is shocked and disappointed when the servants do not defer to her as they did in India.
-While adjusting to life in England, Mary meets the maid Martha (Cassie Stuart) who tells her the story of a secret walled garden that was locked up, with the key thrown away, after the late Mrs. Craven died there.
+While adjusting to life in England, Mary meets the maid Martha Sowerby (Cassie Stuart) who tells her the story of a secret walled garden that was locked up, with the key thrown away, after the late Mrs. Lilias Craven died there.
 Mary distracts herself from her loneliness and boredom by searching for the door to this garden.
 Eventually, she finds both door and key, only to learn that the garden has fallen to ruin.
 With the help of Martha's brother Dickon (Barret Oliver), Mary works to revive the garden.